j-lubega/expense-tracker/README.md

    - Add new expense categories as needed
    - Remove empty rows to maintain clean data
    - Use the refresh function to update totals
-4. **View Summary**: Check the financial summary column for complete overview
+4. **View Summary**: Check the financial summary column for a complete overview
 5. **Export Data**: Download your expense report as a CSV file for record-keeping

 ## 📊 Benefits